kbullaughey/lstm-play/00-toy.md

   <img src="{{"/assets/toy/figure_1-1.png" | prepend: site.baseurl }}">
 </div>

 Another way to visualize this being not uniquely determined is to consider how similar inputs are to each other even when they correspond to outputs that are far apart.
 The following figure shows how similar each input is to each other input.
-Each cell (i,j) shows how similar an input i is to input j.
+The grayscale intensity is |f(z)-f(z')| and the axes are z and z'.
+The point is to illustrate why learning a mapping that is not one-to-one is challenging and would benefit from sequential information.
+Consider a point on the horizontal axis, z.
+There are several values of z' on the vertical axis that produce f(z) - f(z') near zero (white).
+Thus, if you have a value, a = f(z), and you want to feed this to your neural net to get back z, it's non-identifiable.
 As exepcted, the diaognal is perfectly similar to itself (white), but there are plenty of off-diagonal similar cells to make the mapping confusing:

 <div class="standard-image">
   <img src="{{"/assets/toy/figure_4a-1.png" | prepend: site.baseurl }}">